CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 To see more succinctly, can visualise in circuit form or the underlying DAG

-If you are working in a Jupyter environment, a :py:class`~pytket.Circuit` can be rendered using html for inline display.
+If you are working in a Jupyter environment, a :py:class:`~pytket.Circuit` can be rendered using html for inline display.

 .. jupyter-execute::